 Mosquirix RTS,S/AS01 Malaria Vaccine Indication

 Mosquirix (RTS,S/AS01) has been developed to prevent malaria in young children living in malaria-endemic regions.
-Mosquirix is currently indicated for children aged 5 to 17 months and infants aged 6 to 12 weeks at the first vaccination time to help protect against malaria caused by the parasite Plasmodium falciparum.
-Mosquirix is not approved for older children, teens, nor adults.
+In Europe, Mosquirix is currently indicated for children aged 5 to 17 months and infants aged 6 to 12 weeks at the first vaccination time to help protect against malaria caused by the parasite Plasmodium falciparum.
+However, Mosquirix is not approved for older children, teens, nor adults.

 Mosquirix RTS,S/AS01 Malaria Vaccine Dosage

 June 30, 2021 - The WHO announced China had been awarded a malaria-free certification.
 “Today, we congratulate the people of China on ridding the country of malaria,” said Dr. Tedros Adhanom Ghebreyesus, WHO Director-General.
 “Their success was hard-earned and came only after decades of targeted and sustained action.
 With this announcement, China joins the growing number of countries that are showing the world that a malaria-free future is a viable goal.”

 April 21, 2021 - The WHO announced a new initiative launched to halt disease transmission in 25 more countries by 2025.
 Of the 87 countries with malaria, 46 reported fewer than 10 000 cases of the disease in 2019 compared to 26 countries in 2000.
 By the end of 2020, 24 countries had reported interrupting malaria transmission for 3 years or more.
 Of these, 11 were certified malaria-free by WHO.